Wrexham, Mold and Connah's Quay Railway: Wrexham and Ellesmere Railway

 The Wrexham and Ellesmere Railway had been conceived as a possible link in a chain of railways bringing South Wales minerals to the Wirral Peninsula.
 The plan never took off, but the line was opened on 2 November 1895.

 Into the Wirral

-At one stage a joint GWR and MS&LR railway to Birkenhead had been proposed, but nothing came of that.
+At one stage a joint Great Western Railway and Manchester, Sheffield and Lincolnshire Railway (MS&LR) railway to Birkenhead had been proposed, but nothing came of that.
 Instead the MS&LR and the WM&CQR built the line from Hawarden Bridge to Bidston, on the Wirral Railway.
 The line was titled the North Wales and Liverpool Railway.
 The WM&CQR could hardly afford the outlay for the 14 mile line, but it opened for goods trains on 16 March 1896.
 Passenger services followed on 18 May 1896, worked by the WM&CQR but using hired MS&LR locomotives.

 Brymbo branches

 The GWR and WM&CQR, (and its successor the Great Central) fought for traffic at Vron colliery, high in the hills about a mile from Brymbo.
 The GWR was first there, opening its branch in 1847.
 The WM&CQR constructing a short branch, opened in 1888, with a single platform passenger station.

 The WM&CQR and GWR routes crossed at Plas Power.

 This was one of the few branches on which the Great Central ran steam railmotors, but they did not provide the traffic hoped for and the service was withdrawn in 1917.

 The WM & CQ branch closed for good in 1970, but not before several modifications.
 In 1954 a new connection was put in with the GWR branch at Plas Power and the link to Brymbo Works was re-opened to goods.
 It closed in 1958, only to enjoy a revival between 1965-70.
 The connection had allowed the lifting of the section from Plas Power to Brymbo Junction of the WM&CQR.